gmbit-co/p2oc/README.md

 ## Introduction

-p2oc (Pay to Open Channel) is a protocol atop running lightning network nodes (presently [LND](https://github.com/lightningnetwork/lnd)) to allow a node to request an inbound channel of a given size ("fund amount") from another node in exchange for a fee ("premium amount") which is paid immediately as part of the funding transaction.
+p2oc (Pay to Open Channel) is a protocol atop running Lightning Network nodes (presently [LND](https://github.com/lightningnetwork/lnd)) to allow a node to request an inbound channel of a given size ("fund amount") from another node in exchange for a fee ("premium amount") which is paid immediately as part of the funding transaction.
 The procedure presently involves going back and forth 2x, but will be made more streamlined in the future.
 Under the hood, we are creating a custom funding transaction with multiple inputs by passing a PSBT back and forth between the two parties to build up this transaction.

 ### Requirements